Marvin510/Revised_Version_City_Chicago/README.md

 ### The making process of visualization #1

-There are more cameras in impoverished areas.(Original Assumptions
+There are more cameras in impoverished areas.(Original Assumption)

 While doing the data exploration assignment, I questioned the bias of some cameras locations.